Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

     What technology is used to run the frontend application and why?
     ```

->[!NOTE]
-> The front application uses Vite, a fast frontend build tool that provides a lightning-fast development experience.
+- The frontend application uses Vite, a fast frontend build tool that provides a lightning-fast development experience.
 Currently it's one of the most popular tools for frontend development, replacing Webpack and Parcel.

 - In the same chat window or new chat, type the following: